RV Heater Draining Your Battery? Here’s What to Know

 A conventional 12V diesel heater can be efficient, but it still needs electricity.
 It uses power for the glow plug, fuel pump, fan, and control system.

+If connected to your RV battery system, it can still contribute to battery drain.
 This is why many users pair diesel heaters with auxiliary batteries, power stations, or solar charging.

 How a Self-Powering Diesel Heater Helps